 One of our elders, David Bliesner, is teaching a study on the book of Colossians in the garage classroom, Sunday mornings at 9:30.
 Materials are provided.

 Another elder, Chris Solano, is teaching through Amos.
 The class meets in the downstairs northeast classroom Sunday mornings at 9:30.
 Teenagers are encouraged to attend this class as well.

-On Thursday evenings, Pastor Gabe is teaching through the book of Judges at his home.
+On Thursday evenings, Pastor Gabe is teaching through the book of 2 Samuel at his home.
 The class begins at 6:30 and ends by 7:30.